srushti/goldberg/README.md

         config.environment_variables = {"FOO" => "bar"}
         config.after_build Proc.new { |build, project| `touch ~/Desktop/actually_built`}
         config.timeout = 10.minutes
-      end
+        config.command = 'make' #to be used if you're using anything other than rake end

 If you want the project to be checked for updates every 5 seconds, you will need to change the poller frequency to less than 5 seconds using `goldberg.yml` as mentioned above.